Understanding Plagiocephaly for Parents

 How Can I Identify Plagiocephaly?

-Starting at 3 months of age, as part of a well-child exam, your child’s pediatrician will measure your child’s head and check for cranial symmetry.
+Starting at 2 months of age, as part of a well-child exam, your child’s pediatrician should measure your child’s head and check for cranial symmetry.
 If there is an asymmetry of 8mm or more, your child needs to be examined by a certified orthotist, who will treat and track progress.